neondatabase/website/next/content/docs/guides/stepzen.md

 SELECT name, email FROM public.customer
 ```

-The following section will dive a bit deeper into the GraphQL API and show how you can query to the GraphQL API translate to SQL queries to the Neon database.
+The following section dives deeper into the GraphQL API, showing how GraphQL API queries are translated to SQL queries for your Neon database.

 ## From GraphQL query to SQL query

-We've now explored the GraphQL API and seen how we can query data from the Neon database.
+You have explored the GraphQL API and seen how you can query data from the Neon database.
 But how does this work?
-How does a GraphQL query translate to a SQL query to the Neon database?
+How does a GraphQL query translate to an SQL query that executes against your Neon database?

-In the previous example, StepZen will only request the fields in the query, improving the GraphQL API's performance.
-Requesting all fields from the database will make no sense if only a few fields are requested.
+In the previous example, StepZen only requests the fields in the query, improving the GraphQL API's performance.
+Requesting all fields from the database makes no sense if only a few fields are requested.

-Below you can see a snippet of the `getCustomerList` query in the `postgresql/index.graphql` file:
+Below, you can see a snippet of the `getCustomerList` query in the `postgresql/index.graphql` file:

 ```graphql
 type Query {